InvadingOctopus/octopuskit/Documentation/Usage Guide.md

 - `Assets`: A collection of basic images, shaders and sounds to get you started.

 - `Components`: A wide library of components for graphics, gameplay, physics, UI and other aspects of a game.
-Although many are marked `final` by default (to improve performance, see [TODO LINK]), you can modify and extend them as needed.
+Although most are marked `final` by default (to improve performance by [reducing *dynamic dispatch*][reducing-dynamic-dispatch]), you may remove that keyword to extend them as needed.

 - `Core/Base`: The base classes for game states, scenes, entities, components and systems.